Estimote/Android-Indoor-SDK/README.md

 This will allow you to configure presenting optons.
 Here's what available:

 * `where(locationSelector: (EstimoteSimpleIndoorLocation)->Boolean)` - just like in case of tracking, use it to specify location you'd like to be presented.
+* `withStyleResolver( YourStyleResolver )` - use it to specify your custom implementation of the `EstimoteIndoorPresenterStyleResolver`.
+It will be used to resolve styles for renderer's visual components based on approproate events
 * `withErrorHandler(handler: IndoorErrorHandler)` - use it to specify callback to be called each time an error has occurred while location is being presented.
 * `build(estimoteIndoorRenderer: EstimoteIndoorRenderer)` - this will create actual `EstimoteIndoorLocationPresenter` instance.
 You'll use it to dynamically control presenting process.
 As a `build` method parameter, you need to specify the rendering engine instance to be used to render location.
 If you included `com.estimote:google-maps-renderer` in you build gradle dependencies, then `GoogleMapsEstimoteIndoorRenderer` can be used (more details below).